mikedelong/kaggle-zestimate/capstone_report.md

 |taxdelinquencyflag	| Property taxes for this parcel are past due as of 2015|
 |taxdelinquencyyear	| Year for which the unpaid property taxes were due |

-If we simply ask pandas to describe the log-error we see this:
+The summary statistics for log-error look like this:
 |name|value|
 |---|---|
 |count|    90275|